apifest/apifest/README.md

 IPs) on which the ApiFest Mapping Server is running.
 To do that use the following property in the apifest.properties file -

 ***apifest.nodes***

+As Hazelcast is used as a mapping configurations storage, you can set a password that will be used when Hazelcast is started in the ApiFest Mapping Server
+ (otherwise the default Hazelcast password - dev-pass will be used).
+To set a password use the following property in the apifest.properties file -

+***hazelcast.password***

 **3. Start the ApiFest Mapping Server**